ToxicFrog/mercs-ap/README.md

 This is an [Archipelago Multiworld Randomizer](https://archipelago.gg) for the PS2 game *Mercenaries: Playground of Destruction*.

-## Overview
+## Features

-Instead of getting intel from Deck of 52 verifications and shop unlocks from mission objectives, both missions and verifications can randomly reward intel, shop unlocks, or money.

-Intel behaviour can be customized: you can use a fixed number of "intel tokens" per Ace rather than the vanilla card-based intel, and/or use progressive intel that is not tied to a specific suit.

-Monetary rewards from objectives are not randomized; money added to the pool as filler is in addition to the money you earn by playing normally.
+### Checks

+Completing missions and verifying members of the Deck of 52 will count as AP checks.
+Collecting bounties will also produce checks, with the number of bounties needed per check configurable in the yaml.

+In all cases, the vanilla monetary and faction rewards are left intact; the AP check replaces the shop unlock or Ace intel you would normally get.

+### Items

+Progression items are Ace intel -- which can be configured to be suited or progressive, and to use the vanilla intel amounts or a fixed number of 'intel tokens' per Ace -- and Merchant of Menace unlocks.
+Duplicate shop unlocks act as a stacking discount for the item in question.

+Filler items are cash bonuses (ranging from $50k to $500k) and permanent faction reputation increases (with diminishing returns).

+### Hints

+Completing a mission that gives in-game hints about the location of a Number will also give an AP hint for what item that Number is carrying.

+Capturing a Card alive will give you a hint for a random progression item, either someone else's in your world, or one of yours in someone else's world.

 ## Setup